 Chinese courts avoid enforcement in two ways.
 Sometimes they simply refuse to act.
 They do not openly reject the demand for enforcement.
 They instead accept the demand and then do absolutely nothing.
 This is the most common technique.

 The other approach is to find technical reasons to reject the demand for enforcement.
-Usually the Chinese court will reject the Hong Kong judgment based on a claim that award was based on grounds that violate Chinese public policy.
+Usually the Chinese court will reject the Hong Kong judgment based on a claim that the award was based on grounds that violate Chinese public policy.
 Since Chinese civil law and Hong Kong common law come from an entirely different legal background and legal procedure, it is generally easy for a Chinese court to find a public policy issue.